 Participants.
 We sampled 319 participants (64% women) from a large university in the United Kingdom, across a wide range of study disciplines.
 The median age was 23 years (SD = 12.05).
 This sample size excludes participants (n = 59) who could not recall a central piece of information in the text where we manipulated effectiveness information (the regions where the river blindness charity is operating).
 Results with inattentive participants included are presented later in these supplementary materials.

 Participants in this study did not receive an individual baseline payment.
 Instead, they all entered into a raffle for a £50 Amazon gift card.
+They knew the total number of prizes (20) but they did not know their exact chacnes of winning, which depended on the response rate; ex-post it was roughly 1 in 20.
 Participants could choose to reduce their prospective gift card amount by donating to one of the two described charities for blind individuals (see procedure and instruments from more details).

 Design, Procedure and Instruments.
 The experiment was based on a 2 (Victim image: Yes/No) × 2 (Effectiveness comparison: Yes/No) between-subjects design.
 The manipulations were embedded at the end of a survey asking about various values, attitudes, and social perceptions (e.g., Schwartz values, authoritarianism, and political ideology).
 The median completion time for the full study was approximately 20 minutes.
 The initial survey materials also had two versions, dealing with AA versus BB.
 The experimental manipulations for the purpose of this study was blocked on AA, BB, and CC, to counteract possible confounds introduced by the previously evaluated materials.